Kigzag/kigzag-docs-dep/README.md

-Sakura Casino docs
+Xeldorado Protocol docs
 ---

-This contains all the content for [https://docs.sakura.casino](https://docs.sakura.casino) domain.
+This contains all the content for [https://nft.xeldorado.live](https://nft.xeldorado.live) domain.

 To run locally, install dependencies and then start the server
 ```